Food in Turkey: Fall in love with these 8 Best Turkish Foods

 • Cooking Techniques: Traditional cooking methods such as grilling, roasting, braising, and sautéing are commonly used in Turkish cuisine.

-Slow-cooking is also prevalent, resulting in tender and flavorful dishes like stews and casseroles, especially if it is a meat dish.
+Slow cooking is also common as it results in tender and flavorful dishes like stews and casseroles, especially if it is a meat dish.

 many different Turkish Meze on a table